 Leave a Reply. |

 AuthorsGreening Stoke is a project run in partnership between Festival Stoke and Letting in the Light.
 We are based in Stoke-on-Trent.
-COVID SafeWe are starting this adventure in January 2021 in the middle of a national Lockdown.
-Until things change and begin to open up we are abiding by all the Covid-19 Government guidance and for the foreseeable future only Rachel and Anne will be working, in a socially distanced way, to prepare and maintain Plot 33 for when we can invite the community to work with us.
+COVID SafeWe are started this adventure in January 2021 in the middle of a national lockdown.
+Gradually, as things begin to open up, close down and then open up again, Rachel and Anne abided by all the Covid-19 Government guidance, worked in a socially distanced way, to prepare and maintain Plot 33 so that they were eventually able to invite the community to work with them.
 Archives

-March 2022
+March 2023

 Sign up to hear our news!Follow usGet in touch |